 The beauty about Oran Tandoori is their staff and hospitality with many hailing from India originally and holding the correct knowledge on the history of the regions, the food and the overall restaurant experience.

 Serving food in the tribesman city for over 27 years now, Scotty’s is a household name in Galway.
-An All American steakhouse with an Irish twist is how Scotty’s restaurant is best described with the hot and spicy wings catered to your pallet, this is a must stop for any chicken wing lover.
+An American steakhouse with an Irish twist is how Scotty’s restaurant is best described with the hot and spicy wings catered to your pallet, this is a must-stop for any chicken wing lover.

 They may have been around for over two decades, yet Scotty’s mission was then and is still, to serve the finest quality, locally sourced ingredients at a reasonable price and they acquire locally when possible to keep jobs within our community, which is a reason in itself to stop by this wing-tastic eatery!